 With exceptional animation and haunting cello music, filmmaker Christine Moulson asks viewers to consider images of ideal beauty in The Venus of Cook Street.

-Heiltsuk filmmaker Frank Brown shares the story of his personal encounter with traditional native justice.
+Heiltsuk filmmaker Frank Brown shares the story of his personal encounter with traditional Indigenous justice.

-Heiltsuk filmmaker Frank Brown shares the story of his personal encounter with traditional native justice.
+Heiltsuk filmmaker Frank Brown shares the story of his personal encounter with traditional Indigenous justice.

 AVAILABLE ON DVD